d-saravanan/multitenant.dev.template/docs/tenantcontext.md

 There is no developer intervention / custom EF Repository required as the machinery is already in place to make the filtering happen automatically.

+**NOTE**
+This template does not use Session as it is a REST Api and also does not persist the TenantContext, its always fetched from the established claims identity.

 **Sample Code**
+### Repository Level Enforcement of Tenant Security
 ```
 private async Task<PaginatedList<TEntity>> PaginateAsync<TKey>(Guid tenantId, int pageIndex, int pageSize, Expression<Func<TEntity, TKey>> keySelector, Expression<Func<TEntity, bool>> predicate, OrderByType orderByType, params Expression<Func<TEntity, object>>[] includeProperties)
 {